syncfusion-content/asp.netmvc-docs/aspnetmvc/PdfViewer/Text-Markup-Annotation.md

 documentation: ug
 ---

-## Text Markup Annotation with ASP.NET MVC PDF Viewer
+## Text Markup Annotation in ASP.NET MVC PDF Viewer

 The PDF viewer control supports adding text markup annotations in the PDF documents.
 The control also renders the existing text markup annotations from the PDF document when the document is loaded in it.